circus-tent/circus/docs/source/index.rst

 It shares some of the goals of `Supervisord <http://supervisord.org>`_, `BluePill <https://github.com/arya/bluepill>`_ and `Daemontools <http://cr.yp.to/daemontools.html>`_.
-If you are curious about what Circus brings compared to other projects, read :ref:`why`.
+If you are curious about what Circus brings compared to other projects, read the :ref:`why`.

-Circus is designed using `ZeroMQ <http://www.zeromq.org/>`_.
-See :ref:`design` for more details.
+If you want some information about Circus internals, you can refer to :ref:`design` for more details.

 .. note::

-   Circus doesn't secure its messages when sending information through ZeroMQ.
-Before running Circus, make sure you read the :ref:`Security` page.
+   Before using Circus on a real system, please make sure to read the :ref:`Security` page.

 To install it, check out :ref:`installation`

 Running Circus
 --------------